wuliwuliy/hidden_explore_utilize/README.md

     --n_sampling 1
 ```

-Then the evaluation results will be saved under `$RUN_NAME/eval_results` and the metrics in our paper (e.g. clip ratio, average_response_length, etc.) will be saved under `$RUN_NAME/eval_results/eval_results.csv`.
+After running the script, the evaluation results will be saved in `$RUN_NAME/eval_results`, with the metrics from our paper (e.g., clip ratio, average response length, etc.) saved in `$RUN_NAME/eval_results/eval_results.csv`.

 ### Visualization

-To compare the response across training steps, we also provides visualization tool to show model's reasoning process across different steps and benchmarks using Gradio.
-You can run the script as follows:
+To compare the model's responses across different training steps, we offer a visualization tool that displays the model's reasoning process across various steps and benchmarks using Gradio.
+You can run the following script to access this tool:

 ```bash
 # install gradio and httpx